-The Minnesota Conference United Church of Christ Immigration Team will host the second discussion in its series on “What is Happening with Immigrants?”
-December 7 from 7-8:30 pm.
-Three speakers will talk about what is happening at our southern border: Dora Rodriguez, an advocate and activist for migrant rights; Nellie Jo David, a member of the Hia-Ced O’odham tribe; and Dan Millis, program manager for Sierra Club Borderlands.
+The Minnesota Conference United Church of Christ Immigration Team hosted the second discussion in its series on “What is Happening with Immigrants?” on December 7.
+Three speakers discussed what is happening at our southern border: Dora Rodriguez, an advocate and activist for migrant rights; Nellie Jo David, a member of the Hia-Ced O’odham tribe; and Dan Millis, program manager for Sierra Club Borderlands.

 About Our Speakers

 Dora Rodriguez is an advocate and activist for migrant rights and a survivor of the 1980 tragedy in Ajo, AZ, where 13 El Salvadoreans fleeing civil war in their home country died.
 This led to Dora becoming one of the first people assistant by the sanctuary movement in Tucson, AZ.
 Today, she is the director of the non-profit organization Salvavision Rescue Arizona, an organization that provides aid and support to asylum seekers and detainees in Arizona and border towns, as well as aid to those who have been deported.
 Dora currently resides in Tucson with her husband.
 She is the mother of five children and three grandchildren.